 What's the difference between the two?

-- Sales Accepted Leads are leads your sales team considers opportunities, and have either contacted the lead directly or a scheduled call.
+Sales Accepted Leads are simply leads your sales team considers opportunities, and have either contacted the lead directly or a scheduled call.

 Metrics you can utilize to show the importance and impact of social media on your marketing efforts include:

-- Number of lead conversions assisted by each social media channel
+Number of lead conversions generated via each social media channel

-- Number of customer conversions generated through your social media channels
+Number of customer conversions generated through social media channel

-With social media sites like Twitter, Facebook, LinkedIn Google+, Pinterest and Instagram you might not have all the time in the world to effectively utilize every platform.
-Break down the number of leads, customers and percentage of traffic coming from each will help you determine where to focus your efforts.
+With social media sites like Twitter, Facebook, LinkedIn, Google+, Pinterest, and Instagram you might not have all the time in the world to effectively utilize every platform, but breaking them down by the number of leads, customers, and percentage of traffic coming from each will help you determine where to focus your efforts.

 10. Mobile Traffic, Leads and Conversion Rates